 The College has also received gifts from faculty, staff, alumni, and friends of the College, including a $25,000 challenge grant from an anonymous alumnus, a $25,000 planned gift to create an endowment for the observatory that will help fund equipment and facilities upgrades, and a substantial gift from Dr. Neal Sumerlin, a professor of chemistry and astronomy who proposed the observatory.
 Dr. Sumerlin made his gift in honor of his great-grandmother, Margaret G.L.
 Gilbert, who first sparked his interest in the field by letting him stay up to watch the Perseid meteor shower when he was four years old.

 “This is literally a dream come true,” Sumerlin said.
 “When I first began planning for this, I envisioned a few small telescopes in a shed with a roll-off roof.
 What we are building here is one of the finest small-college observatories in the state, if not the nation.
-I have been amazed and thrilled at the support this project has gained, both from outside the Lynchburg College community and from within it.
+I have been amazed and thrilled at the support this project has gained, both from outside the University of Lynchburg community and from within it.
 You can never know where one night with a four-year-old boy might lead.”